-Insurance and intermediaries payables represent outstanding accrued policyholder claims and premium reimbursements and are measured on initial recognition at the fair value of the liability to be paid.
+Insurance & intermediaries payables represent outstanding accrued policyholder claims and premium reimbursements and are measured under IFRS 17.
 Given the short-term nature of these liabilities, no discounting is required to arrive at the initial fair value, with the exception of long-term annuity claims.